 Along with manually requesting a statement credit, check or direct deposit, a number of cards allow you to set up automatic cash back redemption.
-If your card allows automatic redemption, your cash back is generally distributed at set times or after you’ve earned a certain amount.
+If your card allows automatic redemption, your cash back is generally distributed either at set times or after you’ve earned a certain amount of cash back.

 The Capital One Quicksilver Cash Rewards Credit Card, for example, allows you to schedule automatic cash back redemptions via statement credit or check at a set time once per year or once you’ve reached a cash back earnings threshold ($25, $50, $100, $200, $500 or $1,500).

-Even some cards designed for credit-builders, like the Credit One Bank American Express® Card, allow automatic redemption as a statement credit, offering those looking to improve their financial habits a “set-it-and-forget-it” cash back savings tool that will periodically knock off a chunk of their credit card balance.
+Even some cards designed for credit-builders, such as the Credit One Bank American Express® Card, will allow automatic redemption as a statement credit.
+This offers those looking to improve their financial habits a “set-it-and-forget-it” cash back savings tool that will periodically knock off a chunk of their credit card balance.

 Travel, gift cards and merchandise on an issuer’s online portal

-Most credit card issuers also give you the option of redeeming your cash back through a rewards portal for online shopping or as gift cards to select department stores, restaurants, video streaming services and more.
+Most credit card issuers will also give you the option of redeeming your cash back through a rewards portal for online shopping or for gift cards to select department stores, restaurants, video streaming services and more.

-The Discover it® Cash Back card, for example, allows you to redeem your cash back for gift cards from shopping partners once you’ve earned $5 in cash back (gift cards range from $5 to $200, in increments of $5).
+The Discover it® Cash Back, for example, allows you to redeem your cash back for gift cards from shopping partners once you’ve earned $5 in cash back.
+The gift card options range from $5 to $200, in increments of $5.

-The Amazon Prime Rewards Visa Signature card* lets you redeem your points for purchases on Amazon.com, as a statement credit or deposit, or for gift cards and travel – all at a rate of 1 cent per point.
+The Prime Visa lets you redeem your points for purchases on Amazon.com, as a statement credit or deposit, or for gift cards and travel — all at a rate of 1 cent per point.

 The option to use your rewards for travel is common among cash back cards that fulfill its rewards as points.
 The Chase Freedom Unlimited is a great example of such a card.
 With this card, you can earn unlimited cash back at a rate of 1.5 percent cash back on all other purchases, which translates to 1.5 points per dollar if redeemed for travel in the Chase Ultimate Rewards portal.